go-vela/site/content/tour/plugins.md

 The registry of existing plugins can be found on this site in the [plugins](/docs/plugins/registry/) tab.

-Within the parameters block YAML tags are injected as upper case environment variables with the pattern of `PARAMETER_<YAML_TAG>`.
+Within the parameters block tags are injected as upper case environment variables with the pattern of `PARAMETER_<YAML_TAG>`.

 <!-- section break -->